torch1/OpenParser/README.md

 # OpenParser
-Extract all named entities, annotated email addresses, links, and keywords from any URL.
+Extract a description, all annotated email addresses, and links from any homepage.

 **Documentation coming soon.
 This product is currently under development.**